Tensor Regression Networks: Tensor Regression Layer

 \section{Tensor Regression Layer}

-In this section, we introduce a new, differentiable, neural network layer, the Tensor Regression Layer.
+In this section, we introduce the Tensor Regression Layer, a new differentiable neural network layer.
 In order to generate outputs, CNNs typically either flatten the activations or apply a spatial pooling operation.
-In either case, they discard all multimodal structure, and subsequently apply a full-connected output layer.
+In either case, they discard all multimodal structure and subsequently apply a fully-connected output layer.
 Instead, we propose leveraging that multilinear structure in the activation tensor and formulate the output as lying in a low-rank subspace that jointly models the input and the output.
 We do this by means of a low-rank tensor regression, where we enforce a low multilinear rank of the regression weight tensor.